Huegoxaga/notes/python/tools-and-packages.md

   - `kernel = np.array([[-1,-1,-1], [-1,9,-1], [-1,-1,-1]])` then `sharpened = cv2.filter2D(image, -1, kernel)` sharpen the image.
 - `cv2.waitKey(delay)` The function waitKey waits for a any key event infinitely
   - `delay` – the length of time to wait in milliseconds. `0`(default value) is the special value that means "forever".
+  - For realtime video output, `0` delay will have a black screen
   - It returns the key number of the key that has been pressed
 - `cv2.destroyAllWindows()` Exit window and destroy all windows
 - `cv2.boundingRect(points)` return the bounding rectangle `(x,y,w,h)` of a shape defined as points.